micro-community/development/README.md

 	- Provide a zero dependency default experience while being pluggable
 	- Abstract away cloud-native and distributed systems.
 Operations is a separate concern
 6. Build on our own foundations rather than those of others.
-	- CNCF projects are fast moving, breaking and we have no control over their long term goals
+	- CNCF projects are complex, fast moving, breaking and we have no control over their long term goals
 	- We want to own the foundations so we can build on them and focus on making developers productive
 	- Where other tools solve complex problems we offload with plugins or abstract them away